Remenod/bare-metal-snake/README.md

    ```
 2. Boot from it using BIOS (legacy boot).
 3. A **PS/2 keyboard** is required.
 If using USB, make sure **USB-PS/2 emulation** is enabled in BIOS/UEFI.
+3. A **PS/2 mouse** is necessary for some apps.
+If using USB, make sure **USB-PS/2 emulation** is enabled in BIOS/UEFI.
+   _Note: Some BIOS/UEFI implementations may not support USB-PS/2 mouse emulation, so functionality could be limited._

 ---